theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/extraction-parameters.md

 ### Subsection "Parameters" Tab "Source"

-In this tab..., der von mir geändert wird!
+In this tab you can override the values that are defined in the [SAP source details](./sap-connection).

 Parameter name | Parameter description
 ------------ | -------------
-lang | To set the language
+lang | To dynamically change the logon language of the source SAP system
-logonTicket | to ...[link to x]
+logonTicket | To dynamically change the ticket issuer of the [SAP logon ticket](./sap-single-sign-on/sso-with-sap-logon-ticket)

+{: .box-note }
+**Note:** The parameter **logonTicket** can only be set, only if SAP logon ticket is selected as authentication method in the [SAP source details](./sap-connection).

 ### Subsection "Parameters" Tab "Custom"

 {: .box-note }
-**Note:** the tab "Custom" is only active, when a parameter with @-symbol is defined in the [WHERE clause](./tables/where-clause).
+**Note:** the tab "Custom" is only active, when a variable with @-symbol is defined in the [WHERE clause](./tables/where-clause).

 To set the pre-defined parameter, check the box and enter the desired value.